 In our coffee shops, one of the questions we get asked the most often is what kind of coffee beans are we using for our espresso?

 Espresso is a richly flavored, highly concentrated form of coffee that is brewed by forcing small amounts of pressurized, nearly boiling water through finely-ground coffee beans.
 Due to its method of preparation, espresso is generally thicker than coffee and it is served in shots with each shot measuring about an ounce.

+We use our Weaver’s Espresso Blend coffee, which is full-bodied with remarkable depth, flavor overtones of fine wine, citrus and berry, ending with a super-sweet finish.
 While every coffee shop is different, we stick with using a coffee blend for our espresso shots and espresso drinks.
 Because espresso is so concentrated, using a single-origin coffee might be a little too intense for some.
 Often single-origin coffee pulled as espresso is described as “fruity” and “floral”.
 Since the single-origin coffee beans typically only come from one area or one farm, the single-origin espresso shot will have less depth and character, so we stick to John’s combination of perfectly roasted and blended beans to bring forth our espresso.

+Both single-origin coffee and coffee blends offer highly unique flavor profiles to consumers.
 There is no right or wrong answer about what coffee is best for you, as it really depends on what you prefer in a cup!
 Take the time to explore various coffees and see which flavor profile tickles your palate.